-Occasionally, we all get or need a wake up call.
+Occasionally, we all get or need a wake-up call.
 Going over her bank statement was hers.

 So I promised myself, not this year.
 This year I am doing a No-Spend November Challenge.

 You’ve heard of people giving up things in November, right?
 It’s often a no- this or that.
 I believe it got started with men who were not shaving to raise awareness for prostate cancer, No-Shave November.
 Since then, many other ideas have piggy-backed on that or copied it.

-No-Spend November Challenge Tips
+No-Spend November Rules

 - Decide what you are going to do and make a plan.
 If you always go shopping with your bestie on Black Friday, do it!
-Just stick to it the rest of the month.
+Just stick to it for the rest of the month.
 All the online websites agree: It’s only the essentials.
 Essentials.
 Can you live without it?
 Then don’t buy it. (free monthly challenge printable below)

 - Look at your bank statements from September and October and add up what you’ve spent on unnecessary items.
 Think of that as your goal.
 You could have that much more money in your account at the end of November.

 - Make a plan for the money that you’ll save.
 Using my friend’s example from above, if they gave up restaurants and Starbucks, they could save $900+.
-Let’s say $500, because they likely will need to spend more on groceries than they have been.
+Let’s say $500 because they likely will need to spend more on groceries than they have been.
 They should make a plan for that $500 to keep you motivated throughout the month.

 - Go slower.
 Slow down this month.
 Before each and every purchase you make, ask yourself, “Do I really need this?
 Do I already have this or something similar at home?
 Why am I buying this?”
-It’s going to take discipline, some more than others…but you just have to be strong and say no.
+It’s going to take discipline, some more than others.
+But you just have to be strong and say no.

 - Tell your kids now.
 I told mine last night.
 “Don’t ask me for anything.
 We are not buying anything but groceries until Christmas.”
 If they protest, fill their mouth with Halloween candy.
 Make sure everyone is on board or there will just be resentment if someone brings new things home.

 - What’s in your wallet?
 One of my “cheats” for a no-spend month is that I allow myself to use any gift cards that I have in my wallet.
 Remind yourself that you can do this.
 We don’t need “things,” we really don’t.